 e-mail: send an e-mail

 OPTIONS Transitions to Independence (formerly called OPTIONS Program at Brehm) is a comprehensive transitional program that guides young adult students with learning disabilities into independent adulthood and helps them recognize and optimize their full potential.

-For over 20 years, OPTIONS has delivered comprehensive support within a collegiate atmosphere that advances accomplishments and cultivates lifelong learning.
+For more than 20 years, OPTIONS has delivered comprehensive support within a collegiate atmosphere that advances accomplishments and cultivates lifelong learning.
 As our students transition through three phases of OPTIONS, they develop academically, vocationally, socially, and emotionally, acquiring the crucial tools necessary for independent life.

-OPTIONS offers two different tracks: a College Transition track with our partner, John A. Logan College, and a Certificate of Completion track, which includes a variety of vocational concentrations.
+OPTIONS offers two different tracks: a College Transition track with our partner – John A. Logan College, and a Certificate of Completion track, which includes a variety of vocational concentrations.
 Both offer intensive assistance, structured supervision, and supported study hours.
-Our mission is to advance independence by optimizing our students' full potential so that they may lead happy, independent, productive lives.
+Our mission is to empower students with complex learning disabilities and differences to recognize and optimize their potential throughout their lifetime.
+We advance independence by optimizing our students’ full potential so that they may lead happy, independent, productive lives.